anil2k/Prune-Neural-Network/README.md

 ##Steps

-Define and initialize your neural network model.
+-Define and initialize your neural network model.

-Record the weights of the model before pruning.
+-Record the weights of the model before pruning.

-Perform the pruning process on the model, setting some weights to zero.
+-Perform the pruning process on the model, setting some weights to zero.

-Fine-tune the pruned model if needed.
+-Fine-tune the pruned model if needed.

-Record the weights of the model after pruning.
+-Record the weights of the model after pruning.

-Calculate the weight changes by subtracting weights before pruning from weights after pruning.
+-Calculate the weight changes by subtracting weights before pruning from weights after pruning.

-Analyze the weight changes to understand the impact of pruning on the model's weights.
+-Analyze the weight changes to understand the impact of pruning on the model's weights.